jacobemcken/proven/README.md

 value of another.
 Inspiration for this library came from [jkk/verily][verily] but this lib encourage nested data structures.

-The intended use case is to validate a data structure behind a form in ie. when using [Om][] or something like it.
+The intended use case is to validate a data structure behind a form in i.e. when using [Om][] or something like it.

 Examples of not "just a type" validation:

-  * That two email adresses in a map is the same.
+  * That two email addresses in a map is the same.
   * Only validate fields if other field(s) has been filled in.
     Assume entering a credit card is optional but when specifying the card number both expiry date and control number becomes required.